phetsims/natural-selection/doc/model.md

 then no bunnies with long teeth are starved.

 Limited food does not favor any phenotype - the same percentage of bunnies with long teeth and short teeth is starved.
-Limited food is not applied for if the population is small (less than 7) because a small population can be sustained on limited food.
+Limited food is ignored if the population is small (less than 7) because a small population can be sustained on limited food.

 In pseudo code, here's the food selection algorithm: